Driver Careers and training classes – heavy haul school.

 Heavy haul & oversize truck driver training school.

-If you are looking for a career in the heavy haul industry you will need to go to at minimum a truck driver training school for truck drivers.
+If you are looking for a career in the heavy haul industry you will need some help.
 In this school you are going to want to learn how to pull a flatbed or step-deck trailer if you can but any trailer will work.
 Then you are going to have to get placed with a trucking company and get hours behind the wheel with your first trailer option being a flatbed trailer.
 If you can’t find a trucking company that will put you on a flatbed or step-deck trailer from the get go do not get discouraged as you can eventually migrate yourself to a company that will hire you as a flatbed or step-deck driver once you have the dry box or refrigerated trailer time under your belt.
-When working with a flatbed or a step-deck you will be required to do extra duty that includes but not limited to:
+When working with flatbed or step-deck trailers you may be required to do extra duties that may include:

 - Chaining down shipments so they do not come off of the trailer while in transit.